"The north end of the bay is where we are focusing our efforts, because that's the leading edge of the invasion."

-Venture out on the water in O‘ahu’s Kāne‘ohe Bay and you are likely to see an odd-looking boat called the Super Sucker—a giant, barge-mounted vacuum cleaner that sucks invasive algae off the reef.
-For Kāne‘ohe Bay, it’s a potential game-changer: the difference between returning its coral reefs to health or watching them succumb to the chokehold of invasive algae.
+Venture out on the water in O‘ahu’s Kāne‘ohe Bay and you are likely to see a pair of odd-looking boats called Super Suckers—giant, barge-mounted vacuum cleaners that suck invasive algae off the reef.
+For Kāne‘ohe Bay, the Super Suckers are a game changer: the difference between returning its coral reefs to health or watching them succumb to the chokehold of invasive algae.

 In 2005, The Nature Conservancy partnered with the State and the University of Hawai‘i to develop the Super Sucker, which can remove well over 1,000 pounds of algae an hour.
-Today, it is operated by the State Division of Aquatic Resources, whose crew clears invasive algae from about seven acres of reef each year, and then seeds the reefs with native sea urchins that feed on the algae and keep it from growing back.
+Today, both The Nature Conservancy and the State Division of Aquatic Resources have vessels operating in the bay.
+Together, crews are clearing the invasive seaweed off the reef and then seeding the reefs with native sea urchins that feed on the algae and keep it from growing back.

 A Bay Out of Balance

-Kāne‘ohe Bay is the only bay in Hawai'i containing fringing, patch and barrier reef systems.
-Traditionally, the bay was home to some of the highest numbers and greatest diversity of fish and corals on O‘ahu.
+Kāne‘ohe Bay is O'ahu's largest and most beautiful bay.
+Traditionally, it was home to some of the highest numbers and greatest diversity of fish and corals on O‘ahu.
 But over time these populations have plummeted, in large part due to the threats posed by invasive algae, overharvesting and land-based sources of pollution.

 Invasive algae were introduced into the bay for aquaculture about 30 years ago.
 Fed by nutrient-rich sediment, and without healthy populations of native plant-eating fish and sea urchins to keep them in check, they quickly spread.
 Today, they form thick, tangled mats that are destroying the bay’s ecology and turning its reefs into an algae-smothered wasteland.